Quasianalyticity, uncertainty, and integral transforms on higher grassmannians: Overview

 We then make use of the description of the $\OO(n)$-types appearing in the image, which is due to Alesker-Bernstein \cite{alesker_bernstein} for the cosine transform, and reduces to results of Alesker et al \cite{alesker_cosine, alesker_gourevitch_sahi} and Howe-Lee \cite{howe_lee_gln} for the $\alpha$-cosine transform, to verify that $\Supp\widehat {f_0}$ is sparse.
 This then contradicts Theorem \ref{thm:sparse}.
 The proof of the second part of Theorem \ref{thm:alpha_cosine} is by explicit construction of distributions supported at a point, using known representation-theoretic and analytic descriptions of the $\alpha$-cosine transform \cite{alesker_cosine, alesker_gourevitch_sahi, gourevitch_gln}, as well as of the Radon transform \cite{gonzalez_kakehi, kakehi99}.

-The proof of Theorem \ref{thm:PDE_main} was explained to us by Joseph Bernstein, and freely utilizes the language of PDEs.
+The proof of Theorem \ref{thm:PDE_main} was explained to us by Joseph Bernstein.
 A weaker version of this theorem, yielding a correspondingly weaker form of Theorem \ref{thm:sparse} but which is nevertheless sufficient for all the applications in this note, appears in appendix \ref{app:PDE}.
 Its proof reduces to elementary linear algebra.